CYNTHIA-IGIHOZO/Safety_Drive_Connect_Back-end_Project/README.md

-# Kigali Spotter

-Have you ever struggled to find reliable and up-to-date information about attractions, restaurants, or hotels when exploring a new city?

-Welcome to the backend of Kigali Spotter, an innovative City Guide system designed to help users explore and uncover hidden treasures and unique experiences within Kigali.
-Our platform offers a fresh perspective on the city's attractions, making it easier for travellers and locals alike to discover everything this vibrant city has to offer.
+# Safety Ride Connect

+Welcome to the backend of Safety Ride Connect, It is a simple ride-sharing service that allows car owners to find and request a nearby car driver to help them move from point A to point B and customers with no car to get nearby car driver with car.

 ## Problem Statement:

-Travellers often face challenges in accessing reliable and up-to-date information about a city's attractions, restaurants, hotels, and shops.
-Existing resources may lack comprehensive listings or require extensive user-generated content, leading to frustration and time wastage for users
+Safety Ride Connect addresses the challenge of reliable transportation by connecting users with experienced drivers, catering to both individuals without cars and car owners seeking trustworthy drivers.
+The current issue lies in the difficulty of finding reliable transportation options, especially during peak times or in areas with limited public transport.
+Safety Ride Connect aims to provide a transparent and accountable ride-sharing service, ensuring safety, convenience, and trust for all users.

 ## features:

 User Authentication
-Explore Listings and Search and Filtering
-User Reviews
+Explore platfom and edit profile platform contain driver list, edit profile and emergence contact User Review to a driver
 Admin Dashboard

-### How It Works:
+### How user part Works:
-Users visit the website and are greeted with a user-friendly interface showcasing categories such as attractions, restaurants, hotels, and shops.
+Users visit the website and are greeted with a user-friendly interface showcasing about us, what we do and signup and login for existing user option.

-They can browse listings within each category, view detailed information, including addresses, contact details, and reviews, and use search and filtering options to find specific listings.
+They can signup, verfy account and login, , after loging they access the platform including driver list, edit profile and emergence contact.

-Users can leave reviews and ratings for listings based on their experiences, helping fellow travellers make informed decisions.
+User can edit the profile to become a driver and user can see more of driver from the list to book ride, leave reviews and ratings based on their experiences, helping fellow user make informed decisions.

-Social media integration allows users to share their favourite listings with friends and followers, increasing the directory's visibility and engagement.